Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: Experiments

-\textbf{MagnaTagATune.} The MagnaTagATune (MTAT) dataset \citep{law2009evaluation} consists of 25879 audio clips with a total of 170 hours of audio, along with several per-song tags.
-Following \citet{lee2017sample}, we extract the most frequently used $50$ tags and trim the audios to 29.1 seconds at a sample-rate of $22.05$\si{\kilo\hertz}.
+Next, we consider the task of automatic music tagging on the MagnaTagATune (MTAT) dataset \citep{law2009evaluation}.
+The MTAT dataset consists of 25879 audio clips with a total of 170 hours of audio, along with several per-song tags.
+The goal of the task is to provide the right tags to each of the songs in the dataset.

+\textbf{Experimental setup.} Following \citet{lee2017sample}, we extract the most frequently used $50$ tags and trim the audios to 29.1 seconds at a sample-rate of $22.05$\si{\kilo\hertz}.
 Following the convention in literature, we use ROC-curve (AUC) and mean average precision (MAP) as performance metrics.
-We compare the (best-performing) $3^{9}$-Net of \citet{lee2017sample}, with a similar W$3^{9}$-Net in terms of number of layers and parameters.
-Our results show that our W$3^{9}$-Net consistently outperforms the baseline and performs competitively to spectrogram-based approaches (Tab.~\ref{tab:results}).

-\textbf{Discussion.} Our results demonstrate that our proposed \textit{Wavelet Networks} are a promising direction for learning on time-series.
-We demonstrate that symmetry preservation and equivariance to more general groups than translations are strong inductive biases outside computer vision tasks as well.
-The biggest shortcoming of our approach is related to the increment of memory requirements, which grows linearly as a function of the number of scales considered.
-In future work, we want to explore how to reduce these computational costs.
-Furthermore, we would like to replace group convolutions by their attentive counterparts \citep{Romero2020Co-Attentive, romero2020attentive} to construct spectrotemporal attention maps indicating the importance of particular time-frequency atoms for a given task.
-Additionally, we would like to investigate the effect of defining and learning our filters in a complex-valued basis, as is usually done in classical signal processing, and evaluate the adequacy of W-Nets for tasks that require invertibility.
+We compare the best performing model of \citet{lee2017sample}, the $3^{9}$-Net with a corresponding wavelet network denoted W$3^{9}$-Net.